-The MSPB measure evaluates hospitals' efficiency relative to the national median hospital.
-Specifically, the MSPB measure evaluates the cost to Medicare for services performed by the hospitals and other healthcare providers during an MSPB episode.
+Sam Bounds:MSPB Methodology and Calculation: The MSPB measure evaluates hospital efficiency relative to the national median hospital.

+Specifically, the MSPB Measure evaluates the cost to Medicare for services performed by hospitals and other healthcare providers during an MSPB episode.
 An MSPB episode includes all Medicare Part A and B claims during the periods immediately prior to, during, and after a patient's hospital stay.

-The MSPB measure is the sole Efficiency measure in the Hospital Value-Based Purchasing Program, also known as the Hospital VBP Program.
-The measure was included starting in fiscal year 2015, and the measure was required for inclusion by the Social Security Act and is endorsed by the National Quality Forum.
-More measure details are included in the Fiscal Year 2012 and 2013 Inpatient Prospective Payment System, or IPPS, Final Rules.
+The MSPB measure is the sole efficiency measure in the Hospital Value-Based Purchasing Program, also known as the Hospital VBP Program.
+The measure was included starting in fiscal year 2015, and the measure was required for inclusion by the Social Security Act.
+It is endorsed by the National Quality Forum.
+More measure details are included in the Fiscal Year 2012 and 2013 Inpatient Prospective Payment System Final Rules.
 The links are included on this slide.

-On screen is our agenda for today's presentation.
-I will go over the goals of the measure, the measure methodology, the specific calculation steps, and example calculations.
-Anoosha Akhlaq, our colleague from Healthcare Quality Analytics and Reports Contractor, will then take us through a tour of the Hospital Specific Reports and supplemental data, followed by our question-and-answer section.
+On screen is our agenda for today's presentation, I will go over the goals of the measure, the measure methodology, the specific calculation steps, and an example calculation.
+Our colleague from the Healthcare Quality Analytics and Reports Contractor will then take us through a tour of the Hospital-Specific Reports and supplemental files, followed by our question-and-answer session.

-Goals of the MSPB Measure

-In conjunction with the Hospital Value-Based Purchasing Program quality measures, the MSPB measure aims to promote more efficient care for beneficiaries by financially incentivizing hospitals to coordinate care, reduce system fragmentation, and improve efficiency.
+Goals of the MSPB Measure: In conjunction with the Hospital Value-Based Purchasing Program quality measures, the MSPB Measure aims to promote more efficient care for beneficiaries by financially incentivizing hospitals to coordinate care, reduce system fragmentation, and improve efficiency.
 For example, hospitals can improve efficiency through actions, such as improving coordination with pre-admission and post-acute providers to reduce the likelihood of re-admission.